Famous Painters and Their Children

-On June 1st, 1925, the World Conference for the well-being of Children held in Geneva, Switzerland, proclaimed June 1 to be International Children’s Day.
-Later, in 1954 the UN established a Universal Children’s Day on the 20th November.
+On June 1st, 1925, the World Conference for the Well-Being of Children held in Geneva, Switzerland, proclaimed June 1 to be International Children’s Day.
+Later, in 1954 the UN established a Universal Children’s Day on the 20th of November.
 Since there was no specific date for the holiday, various countries decided to celebrate children on different days (14th November in India, 1st June in Australia, 10th June in the States).
-DailyArtMagazine wants to join the celebration and show you stories of famous painters and their children.
+DailyArt Magazine joins the celebration and shows you stories of famous painters and their children.

-Jean and Michel Monet
+1. Jean and Michel Monet

-Marguerite, Jean, and Pierre Matisse
+2. Marguerite, Jean, and Pierre Matisse

 Henri Matisse had three children.
 He had a daughter Marguerite, born in 1894, with the model Caroline Joblau.
 When four years later he married Amélie Noellie Parayre, she raised Marguerite as her own.
 The couple had two sons together, Jean (born 1899) and Pierre (born 1900).
 Marguerite often served as a model for her father since as a sickly child she had to stay home with him.
-Although she was also a talented painter, she stopped painting and destroyed most of her works so that nobody would mistake her signature for her father’s.
+Although she was also a talented painter, she stopped painting and destroyed most of her works so that nobody would mistake her signature for that of her father’s.
 Instead, she continued to protect his legacy until her death at 87 in 1982.

-Lucienne Bisson, Pierre, Claude, and Jean Renoir
+3. Lucienne Bisson, Pierre, Claude, and Jean Renoir

-Pierre-Auguste had his first son in 1885 with Aline Victorine Charigot whom he married in 1890.
-She often modelled for him (you can see her in his famous “Luncheon of the Boating Party”, 1881) and after their children had been born, Renoir painted many scenes of their daily family life, including also their children’s nurse, Aline’s cousin.
+Pierre-Auguste Renoir had his first son in 1885 with Aline Victorine Charigot whom he married in 1890.
+She often modeled for him (you can see her in his famous Luncheon of the Boating Party, 1881) and after their children were born, Renoir painted many scenes of their daily family life, including their children’s nurse, Aline’s cousin.
 The firstborn Pierre became a stage and film actor, Jean became a film director, and so did Claude.

-Emile, Aline, Clovis, Jean Rene, Paul Rollon “Pola”, Emile Gauguin (Emile Marae a Tai), and Germaine Huet
+4. Emile, Aline, Clovis, Jean Rene, Paul Rollon “Pola”, Emile Gauguin (Emile Marae a Tai), and Germaine Huet